HeavyFinance (InSoil) referral code 2026: 2% welcome bonus up to €1,000

 How do I use the HeavyFinance referral code?

-Sign up on the official site, complete KYC (ID + proof of address) and enter code HF306020 to claim the welcome bonus — often boosted rates on first loans or cashback on the first euros invested.
+Sign up on the official site, complete KYC (ID + proof of address) and enter code HF480180 to claim the welcome bonus: 2% cashback on amounts invested within 30 days of registration, capped at €1,000 (€20 per €1,000 invested, up to €1,000 for €50,000).
+The bonus is usually paid the following month.
 Fund via SEPA transfer and invest from €100 per loan.

 What returns does HeavyFinance offer?